-Because more than 10% of the net proceeds of the offering of the 400,000 shares of our common stock will be paid to affiliates of members of the National Association of Securities Dealers, Inc. who are participating in the offering, the offering of the 400,000 shares is being conducted in compliance with Rule 2720 of the NASD.
+Because more than 10% of the net proceeds of the offering of the 400,000 shares of our common stock will be paid to affiliates of members of the NASD who are participating in the offering, the offering of the 400,000 shares is being conducted in compliance with Rule 2720 of the NASD.
 Pursuant to that rule, the appointment of a qualified independent underwriter is not necessary in connection with this offering, as a bona fide independent market (as defined in the NASD Conduct Rules) exists in the common stock.